qualiu/vscode-msr/README.md

 - `msr.enable.definition`: Set to `false` or un-check it to **disable** `find definitions` function for all types of files.
 - `msr.enable.reference`: Set to `false` or un-check it to **disable** `find references` function for all types of files.

+### Output Relative Paths or Full Paths
+- For cooking command alias/shortcuts and using it:
+  - `msr.cookCmdAlias.outputFullPath`
+  - `msr.cookCmdAlias.outputRelativePathForLinuxTerminalsOnWindows`:
+- For search output (from `menu` or `auto-triggered re-run when got multiple results`):
+  - `msr.searchRelativePathForLinuxTerminalsOnWindows`:
+    - Set `true` to help click + open results in `vscode` for Cygwin/MinGW/WSL terminals on Windows.
+  - `msr.searchRelativePathForNativeTerminals`: Enable it to get short paths.
+- Just add `-W` to output full paths when you re-use the command line and if it output relative paths.

 ## More Settings like Quiet Mode